 Extend this vision of full data utilization across the entire business, and you have a data-driven business model that relies on factual insights rather than the highest-paid-person's-opinion (HiPPO).

-Indirect data monetization, such as with a data-driven business model, enables first-party companies to strategize and optimize their operations in order to reduce costs or increase revenues, indirectly monetizing the data via insight-driven action.
+Indirect data monetization, such as with a data-driven business model, enables companies to strategize and optimize their operations to reduce costs or increase revenues, thereby indirectly monetizing the data via insight-driven action.
 As the complexity of the approach increases, the potential for greater revenues grows in parallel with the complexity of IT and cybersecurity management.

 When monetizing data, the enterprise and its workforce will learn how to collect, store, analyze, and sell data.
 This knowledge can be re-used to drive digital transformation, particularly with data-driven business models.